timiskhakov/timiskhakov.github.io/posts/exploring-spans-and-pipelines.md

   }
 }
 ```
-We would need the interface a bit later for the file parser.
+We will need the interface a bit later for the file parser.
 Also, important to note: since it's demo code, let's assume we only deal with ideal data and not bother with handling corner cases, catching possible exceptions, and validating models.
-(Although in real life we would do that, right? right?)
+(Although in real life we would do that, right? ...right?)

 Second, we need something to read the file and feed each line to the line parser, so, let's write a simple file parser:
 ```csharp